 Just as schoolchildren must build up their vocabulary before they can advance to the more difficult subjects, so budding plant enthusiasts must learn their plant names before they join the big boys and girls in serious discussions on plants.
-It's best to focus on the scientific plant names when learning the names of perennials, shrubs, trees, etc. This, despite the fact that even those long, imposing, studious-looking Latin monikers occasionally convey misleading information to the unwary... beginner, as I mention in my article on false cypress.
+It's best to focus on the scientific plant names when learning the names of perennials, shrubs, trees, etc. This, even though even those long, imposing, studious-looking Latin monikers occasionally convey misleading information to the unwary beginner, as... we mention about false cypress.

 But, somewhat paradoxically, it's the common names for plants that can be most confusing for beginners, as my examples below will prove.
 In some cases, beginners are lulled into a false sense of security by the common names (because these monikers use the language of everyday life) and jump to unwarranted conclusions about them.
 In other cases, mistaken identity results simply from the fact that two plants have names that are similar-sounding.